LaunchCodeEducation/lchs/src/chapters/more-flask/logic-in-templates.rst

          app.run()

 #.
 On line 8, define a ``pizza_toppings`` variable.
 Assign it a list that
    contains at least five options.
-(It's OK to have both pineapple and pepperoni in the same list!)
+(It's OK to have pineapple and pepperoni in the same list!)
 #.
 Inside ``render_template()``, pass the list of toppings to the HTML file.
 #.
 Open ``checkbox_form.html`` in the workspace.
 Paste in this starter code: